joestubbs/coe379L-sp25/docs/unit04/intro_to_transformers.rst

 able to use the entire input sequence for the prediction.
 Therefore, we may use an encoder-only model for these tasks.

-On the other hand, for the task of text generation or sentence completion (e.g.,autofill), we want the model to *only* be able to use the part of the sequence that came before the prediction position.
+On the other hand, for the task of text generation or sentence completion (e.g., autofill), we want the model to *only* be able to use the part of the sequence that came before the prediction position.
 Therefore, we may use a decoder-only model for these tasks.